Denervation

 Denervation is any loss of nerve supply regardless of the cause.
-If the nerves lost to denervation are part of the neuronal communication to a specific function in the body then altered or a loss of physiological functioning can occur.
-Denervation can be caused by injury or be a symptom of a disorder like ALS, post-polio syndrome, or POTS.
-Additionally, it can be a useful surgical technique to alleviate major negative symptoms, such as in renal denervation.
-Denervation can have many harmful side effects such as increased risk of infection and tissue dysfunction.
+If the nerves lost to denervation are part of neural communication to an organ system or for a specific tissue function, alterations to or compromise of physiological functioning can occur.
+Denervation can result from an injury or be a symptom of a disorder like amyotrophic lateral sclerosis (ALS), post-polio syndrome, or neuropathic postural orthostatic tachycardia syndrome (POTS).
+Intentional denervation is a valuable surgical technique for managing some medical conditions, such as renal denervation in the setting of uncontrolled hypertension.
+Pathological denervation, by contrast, is associated with serious health sequelae, including increased infection susceptibility and tissue dysfunction.

 Causes

 The loss of nerve supply can be caused by injury, disorders, or result from a surgical procedure.

 Injuries

-Denervation may be the result of nerve injury.
-The three main types of nerve injury are neurapraxia, axonotmesis and neurotmesis.
-These three types distinguish between the severity of the nerve damage and the potential for recovery after the damage.
-After an injury in which some nerves are damaged, the brain has shown capabilities in rewiring or rearranging neuronal circuitry.
-This plasticity allows for the brain to compensate for the loss in neuronal communication resulting from injury.
+Denervation can occur as a consequence of nerve injury.
+The three primary categories of nerve injury are neurapraxia, axonotmesis, and neurotmesis, each corresponding to varying degrees of damage and potential for recovery.
+In cases of nerve injury, the brain demonstrates an impressive ability to rewire or reorganize its neuronal circuitry.
+This plasticity enables the brain to compensate for the disruptions in neuronal communication that result from the injury.